aleksbalev/l2loot/README.md

 ✅ **Setup is complete when you see "Setup complete!"**

-**That's it!** Keep this PowerShell window open - you'll use it to run L2Loot commands.
+**That's it!** Keep this terminal window open - you'll use it to run L2Loot commands.

 ## Part 4: Using L2Loot

-### Using the Same PowerShell Window
+### Using the Same Terminal Window
-If you still have the PowerShell window open from setup, great!
+If you still have the terminal window open from setup, great!
 If not:
 1. Go to your L2Loot folder
-2. **Right-click** in an empty area and select **"Open PowerShell window here"**
+2. **Right-click** in an empty area and select **"Open in Terminal"**

 ### Basic Commands - Copy and Paste These